jdgwartney/boundary-plugin-mongo/README.md

 # MongoDB Graphdat Plugin

+### Pre Reqs

+The statistics are pulled from http://hostname:(port+1000)/_status.
+If you did not change the mongo default port, we will use 28107.

+**Please make sure this port is open in your firewall if you are polling remotely.**

+If the relay is running locally, you can use **localhost** for the hostname and bypass any firewall restrictions.

+### Installation & Configuration

+* The `hostname` used to contact the mongo server
+* The `port` used to contact the mongo server, defaults to 27017
+* The `username` used to contact the mongo server
+* The `passsword` used to contact the mongo server
+* The `source` to prefix the display in the legend for the mongo data.
+It will default to the hostname of the server.

 #### Tracks the following metrics for [MongoDB](http://www.mongodb.org/)
 * MONGO_BTREE_HITS -the number of times an accessed index was return from memory
 * MONGO_BTREE_MISSES - the number of times an accessed index was not in memory"